(B. Music; Bachelor of Arts in Music)

 The performance faculty in each area evaluates student progress in applied study each semester.

 Advanced Study Jury: The advanced study jury normally occurs at the end of the fourth semester of applied study and must be passed by the end of the sixth semester, or its equivalent.
 Students must pass this jury in order to enroll in Advanced Applied Study.
-Music education majors with a vocal or instrumental concentration are required to have at least two credits of Advanced Applied Study prior to graduation; students with a general music concentration must achieve junior standing, but are not required to have upper-division credit in applied study.
+Music education majors are required to have at least two credits of Advanced Applied Study prior to graduation.

 Jazz Studies Juries: Jazz studies majors are required to pass a jazz studies jury and a standard jury each semester in residence.
 They are also required to pass a jazz studies advanced study jury and a standard advanced study jury.
 After passing the advanced study jury, piano students are exempted from the standard jury requirement.
 Guitarists are exempted from both the standard jury requirement and the standard advanced study jury requirement.